biicode/docs/arduino/gettingstarted.rst

 .. container:: infonote

-    If you encounter any problem installing the Arduino tools, you can see :ref:`how to install Arduino tools manually <arduino_installation>`
+    If any problem installing the Arduino tools, check :ref:`how to install Arduino tools manually <arduino_installation>`

 2. Create your project
 ----------------------